avinashsingh108/Gemini-Clone/README.md

 ## Features

 - **Custom Prompt Suggestions**: A list of predefined custom inputs is provided for quick selection and inspiration.
-- **Interactive Input Field**: Users can type a prompt and press Enter to submit it or click the send icon.
 - **Recent Prompt Display**: The most recent prompt entered by the user is displayed for reference.
-- **Personalized Greetings with Persistent Storage**: Users can enter their name, which is stored in local storage for personalized greetings.
-The name persists across sessions and can be changed by clicking on the displayed name.
+- **Persistent Storage**: Users can enter their name, which is stored in local storage for personalized greetings.
+The name persists across sessions and can be changed by clicking the displayed name.
 - **Responsive Design**: The application is designed to work seamlessly on both desktop and mobile devices.
 - **Dark Mode Support**: The interface supports dark mode for a comfortable viewing experience in low-light conditions.
 - **Markdown Rendering**: Responses are displayed using a Markdown renderer for a clean and readable format.